Locations

 However, if you have peripheral use cases – e.g., a small subsidiary only needing basic contact management – you might license them on a cheaper CRM or a Dynamics 365 Professional plan outside the EA.

 Also consider Microsoft’s bundling offers: sometimes they bundle Dynamics 365 with other products at a discount if you adopt it widely.
-If you consider dropping it, Microsoft may negotiate pricing to keep you on Dynamics.
+If you consider dropping it, Microsoft may be willing to negotiate pricing to keep you on Dynamics.

 Impact: Any users or groups shifted to cheaper alternatives reduce the EA cost.
-Be cautious: The impact should be measured in cost and capability.
+Be cautious: The impact should be measured in terms of both cost and capability.
 Ideally, you save money without losing the functionality you need.

 For example, moving 200 field workers from full Dynamics licenses to a lighter Power Apps-built solution could save a large sum, but only if their needs are indeed basic.
-If done right, you maintain efficiency and possibly simplify the user experience while cutting licensing fees.
+If done correctly, you can maintain efficiency and possibly simplify the user experience while reducing licensing fees.

 In summary, treat Dynamics 365 licensing like a scalpel, not a sledgehammer: finely tune who gets what license and eliminate what isn’t used.
-Because D365 licenses are pricey, even small adjustments (dozens of users here, a module there) can have a notable budget impact.
+Because D365 licenses are expensive, even small adjustments (such as adding dozens of users or a module here and there) can have a notable budget impact.

 Ensuring each license has a justified purpose means you can maximize your Dynamics investment and avoid overspending on this segment of the Microsoft portfolio.